Vidalatan/portfolio-2.0/README.md

-# Portfolio 1.5
+# Portfolio 2.0

 ## What is it?

 This is an update to my previous portfolio.
 Since then I have learned a lot of new technologies and methods of implementing the things I wanted my portfolio to do.
-It now contains animations, nicer structure, and the ability to dynamically insert my repositories within the script file.
+It is now entirely made with React.js, contains animations, nicer structure, and the ability to dynamically insert my repositories within the script file.

 ## Purpose